How to cut a dog's nails?

 How often should I cut my dog's nails?

-There's no set rule.
-Also, keep in mind that nail growth rates depend on the dog's breed and exercise habits, which can help with natural filing.
-Therefore, you should regularly check the condition of their nails and, if necessary, trim them.
+There is no set rule.
+Also, you should keep in mind that The rate of nail growth depends on the dog's breed and also on physical exercise. that you do, something that can help with natural filing.
+That's why you should periodically check the condition of your nails and, if you deem it necessary, proceed to cut them.

-To give you an idea, small dog breeds like Yorkshire Terriers have a faster nail growth rate than larger breeds like German Shepherds.
-However, for most breeds, nails should be trimmed at least once a month , unless the dog's specific circumstances make it unnecessary.
+To give you an idea, small dog breeds like Yorkshire Terriers have a faster nail growth rate than larger breed dogs like the German Shepherd.
+However, nail trimming is necessary for almost all breeds. at least once a month, unless the dog's specific circumstances do not make it necessary.

 Tricks and steps to cut your nails